 Book Celebrates River Restoration

-The recently released book, From the Mountains to the Sea, tells the stories of people involved in this 16-year river restoration project.
-You can order your copy from Islandport Press.
+The book, From the Mountains to the Sea, tells the stories of people involved in this 16-year river restoration project.
+Order your copy from Islandport Press.

 View Penobscot Webinar

-NRCM and our partners hosted a webinar about the Penobscot project in mid-November, and you can view the full webinar below.
+NRCM and our partners hosted a webinar about the Penobscot project.
+You you can view the full webinar below.
 Hear from John Banks of the Penobscot Indian Nation; Laura Rose Day, the executive director of the Penobscot River Restoration Trust; Kate Dempsey of The Nature Conservancy; Andy Goode of the Atlantic Salmon Federation; and NRCM's advocacy director Pete Didisheim.

 The Penobscot River